Aguila History, Family Crest & Coats of Arms

 The surname Aguila was first found in Castile, predominant among the Christian kingdoms of medieval Spain.

-Important Dates for the Aguila family
+Early History of the Aguila family

 This web page shows only a small excerpt of our Aguila research.
 Another 123 words (9 lines of text) covering the years 1211, 1238, 1252, 1383, 1492, 1545, 1714, 1837 and 1846 are included under the topic Early Aguila History in all our PDF Extended History products and printed products wherever possible.